Owlll-1/Summoner-Replay/README.md

 Visit http://localhost:5173
  in your browser.

-HOW TO USE

-Go to the Replay page.
+## 🎮 How to Use

+1.Open the app and go to Replay.
-Enter a Riot ID (like Crocodice#431) or a Match ID (like NA1_1234567890).
+2.Enter a Riot ID (e.g., Crocodice#431) or a specific Match ID (e.g., NA1_1234567890).

-Click Find to load recent matches.

-Click Play replay on any match.

-The map loads and you can play, pause, change speed, or scrub through time.

-If the match has a timeline, you’ll see blue/red champion dots moving across the map with team stats on both sides.

-TECH STACK

-Frontend: React + Vite + TypeScript
-Backend: Node.js + Express + TypeScript
-API: Riot Match-V5 & Timeline-V5
-Styling: Inline styles (Tailwind planned)
-Rendering: HTML5 Canvas (for map + champion icons)
+3.Choose a match → click Play replay.
+4.Use play/pause, speed, and the scrubber to navigate the match.
+5.Watch blue/red “champion dots” traverse the Rift with team rails updating K/D/A and events.

 SCRIPTS